botwiki/botwiki.org/content/events/2017/humanity-ai-2017.md

 /*
-Title: Humanity.AI 2016
+Title: Humanity.AI 2017
 Link: https://www.eventbrite.com/e/humanityai-tickets-27038920138
-Date: November 10, 2016
+Date: February 28, 2017
 Description: Behind every new bot, conversational UI, or AI system are people working at the intersection of design, data, and technology.
 This day is all about them.
-Thumbnail: /content/events/images/humanity-ai-2016.png
+Thumbnail: /content/events/images/humanity-ai-2017.png
 Tags: event,upcoming
 */